auth0/Auth0.Android/V2_MIGRATION_GUIDE.md

 - The `com.auth0.android.request.ParameterizableRequest` interface has been removed.
 The ability to add request headers and parameters has been moved to the `com.auth0.android.request.Request` interface.
 - The `com.auth0.android.request.AuthRequest` interface has been removed.
 The `com.auth0.android.request.AuthenticationRequest` interface can be used instead.
 - The `com.auth0.android.provider.WebAuthActivity` class has been removed.
 External browser applications will always be used for authentication.
 - The `com.auth0.android.result.Delegation` class has been removed.
-There's no replacement for it.
+This was used as the result of the request to the [/delegation](https://auth0.com/docs/api/authentication#delegation) Authentication API legacy endpoint, disabled as of June 2017.
 - The `com.auth0.android.authentication.request.DelegationRequest` class has been removed.
-There's no replacement for it.
+This was used to represent the request to the legacy Authentication API [/delegation](https://auth0.com/docs/api/authentication#delegation) endpoint, disabled as of June 2017.

 ### Class changes